16. Debugging

 18assert 10 == sum_numbers_up_to(5)

-• The process of debugging with print typically follows a pattern
+• Debugging with print often follows a simple pattern

 • Form a hypothesis about the value of a variable at a specific place in your program